-Tips for Trips Around the Pension Štilec
+Tips for Trips Around the Resort Štilec

-The Štilec Guesthouse & Restaurant is located in the beautiful environment of Southern Bohemia.
+The Štilec Resort & Restaurant is located in the beautiful environment of Southern Bohemia.
 Near the guesthouse there are plenty of cultural sights and places of interest worth visiting.
 The surroundings of Štilec will certainly please nature lovers – this is the ideal place for both hiking and cycling.
 Singles, couples, groups and families with children can all choose from a wide range of tourist activities.
 Even anglers and mushroom pickers will get their money's worth.